pharmaverse/aNCA/README.md

 devtools::install_github("pharmaverse/aNCA")
 ```

-Alternatively, you can also clone the repository and install locally through your `terminal`:
+`Through your terminal` Clone the repository and install locally using the next code:

 ``` sh
 # Clone the repository